PaulChristian2021/myMovies/README.md

 - shows a placeholder image for movie posters not available/missing
 - uses localStorage to store the user's movies list
 - CRUD operations
+- autofocus on the title input upon load and when pressing Enter

 =========================